GestaltCogTeam/STEP/README.md

 unzip sensor_graph.zip -d datasets rm *.zip
 ```
-`TSFormer_CKPT/` contains the pretrained model for each dataset and the training log of the pretraining stage and forecasting stage.
+`TSFormer_CKPT/` contains the pretrained model for each dataset.

+You can also find all the training logs of the pretraining stage and forecasting stage in `training_logs/`.

 ### 1.2 Data Process
 ```bash